postfalk/django-etl-sync/README.rst

 .. code-block:: python

     generator = InstanceGenerator(
-        TestModel, dic, persistence = ['record', 'source'])
+        TestModel, persistence = ['record', 'source'])

 **Subclassing**

-You can subclass InstanceGenerator to create your own generator class with a specific persistence criterion.
+You can subclass InstanceGenerator and create your own generator class with a specific persistence criterion.

 .. code-block:: python